twisted/twisted/docs/core/development/policy/test-standard.rst

 ~~~~~~~~~

 Most unit tests should also avoid waiting for real time to pass.
-Unit tests which construct and advance a :api:`twisted.internet.task.Clock <twisted.internet.task.Clock>` are fast and deterministic.
+Unit tests which construct and advance a :py:class:`twisted.internet.task.Clock` are fast and deterministic.

 When designing your code allow for the reactor to be injected during tests.